leolellisr/causality/README.md

 Available [here](https://zenodo.org/records/15271940)!

-To use the model, create a **/profine** folder in the project root and insert the files in that folder.
+To use the models, create a **/profine** folder in the project root and insert the files in that folder.

 ---